Last updated: May 2018

-Under the Data Protection Act you have the right to request a copy of the personal information we hold about you.
+Under the GDPR you have the right to request a copy of the personal information we hold about you.
 This is known as a Subject Access Request.
 If you would like to submit such a request please write to us at: Administration Department, Child Bereavement UK, Clare Charity Centre, Wycombe Road, Saunderton, Buckinghamshire HP14 4BF or contact us at: firstname.lastname@example.org

-We may request proof of your identity, this is to ensure we do not pass personal information to any else other than the person making the request.
-The statutory time for our response is 40 days, but we will endeavour to respond sooner.
+We may request proof of your identity, this is to ensure we do not pass personal information to anyone else other than the person making the request.
+The statutory time for our response is one calendar month, but we will endeavour to respond sooner.

 How can you amend or remove your personal information?

-If you believe any of the personal information we hold on you is out of date or incorrect, or you wish it to be deleted please contact us at: email@example.com.
+If you believe any of the personal information we hold about you is out of date or incorrect, or you wish it to be deleted please contact us at: email@example.com

 From time to time we may make changes to this policy.
 If any significant changes are made regarding how we collect and use your personal information we will update this policy.